Haystack Revisited

 But it didn’t.
 And the small number of pieces that did wash ashore are consistent not with a crash, but with a controlled and deliberate ditching.
 The flaperon discovered in 2015 on Reunion Island, for example, and the trailing edge flap that washed up on Mauritius.
 These parts themselves are evidence enough; a thorough post-mortem on them reveals even more.
 The forensics are complicated, but they’re solid.
 Use your Google and check out the analysis by former Canadian crash investigator Larry Vance.
 These pieces tell a story.

-Early on, I was open to a number of theories popular at the time: fire, depressurization, and so on.
+Early on, I was open to a number of theories popular at the time: fire, fumes, depressurization, and so on.
 Accidents.
 I’ve come around since then.
 My opinion is based on the evidence, both as it exists and, more importantly, doesn’t exist.
 The absence of the myriad flotsam a full-on crash would have produced is to me the smoking gun.
 The only plausible explanation for a lack of debris is that the plane was purposely scuttled, presumably by the captain.

 Which, to be honest, makes me wonder: why spend all this time and money?
 What do we learn by locating the wreckage?
 It all seems pretty clear.